The Late War between the United States and Great Britain: Contents

 The Late War is a history of the War of 1812.
 It begins with President James Madison and the congressional declaration of war, writing "James, whose sir-name was Madison, delivered a written paper to the Great Sanhedrin of the people, who were assembled together."
 It continues, later describing the Burning of Washington, the Battle of New Orleans, and the Treaty of Ghent.

 The Late War was written in "biblical style", that is, emulating the style of the King James Bible, and is published with chapter and verse notation.
 For example, the author introduces the Battle of Queenstown with the text:

-AND it came to pass, on the morning of the thirteenth day of the tenth month,2 That Stephen, a chief captain of Columbia, sir-named Van Rensselaer, essayed to cross the river which is called Niagara, with his whole army.

 Near the conclusion of the work, the Battle of New Orleans is described: